 - Do some internet Research:

-The Florida Department of Health offers this searchable database of all physicians, chiropractors, and licensed healthcare professionals in the State of Florida.
+The Florida Department of Health provides this searchable database of all physicians, chiropractors, and licensed healthcare professionals in the State of Florida.
 Here you can find license verification and status, as well as a history of arrests and disciplinary actions by the State against his or her license, including links to documents stating allegations of misconduct and outcomes.
 It provides a summary of the person’s education and training, tells you if they are board certified, whether the person is insured for malpractice, whether settlements over $100,000 have been paid out in negligence suits, where the person is employed, at what hospitals they have privileges, a list of any academic teaching appointments, professional and other awards, scholarly publications, and other additional information.

 - Ask other healthcare providers who they would recommend and who they would stay away from.